Self

 4. There are changes in your sleep patterns.

 Altered sleep patterns are typically signs of imbalance.
-Perhaps, this manifests as going to bed much earlier than normal or sleeping longer hours.
+Perhaps this manifests as going to bed much earlier than usual or sleeping longer hours.

-It could also be a change in the quality of sleep such as more frequent interruptions, inability to fall back asleep once awoken, more frequent or severe nightmares, or tossing and turning.
+It could also be a change in sleep quality, such as more frequent interruptions, inability to fall back asleep once awoken, more frequent or severe nightmares, or tossing and turning.

 5. You have no will to do anything you're interested in.